Effective Home Remedies For Matted Dog Hair

 Now that you have everything you need, it’s time to take care of your dog.
 Remember that this is not a spa service for dogs.
 It takes time and attention to untangle a dog’s matted coat.
 Untangle your dog’s hair with these easy methods!

 Place yourself and your dog in a relaxed position where you can exert firm yet gentle control over your pet.
-He should be at eye level, so the kitchen counter, dining table, or any sturdy piece of furniture works excellently.
+Your dog should be at eye level so the kitchen counter, dining table, or any sturdy piece of furniture works excellently.
 Cradling your dog on the couch or finding a more comfortable position will help calm him down, especially if he’s a big or nervous dog.

 To loosen the knot, rub it with your fingers.
 Before using any tools, this helps to relieve the hair gently.
 Gently brush the hair away from the area around the mat so that you can concentrate on the tangled patch.

 Brush the matted area in alternate directions using a soft bristle brush.
 When brushing, it’s best to avoid pulling at the skin by placing your fingers under the base of the hair.
-Put the brush in a sideways motion to separate the hairs as you go.
-You can use a dematting comb to get rid of mats by working from the top down.
+Put the brush sideways to separate the strands as you go.
+You can use a de-matting comb to remove mats by working from the top down.
 Make sure you don’t snag the skin.

-Spray your conditioner around the area that is matted until it is just a little bit damp.
+Spray your conditioner around the area that is matted until it is damp.
 Conditioner isn’t required, although it does help the brush move more smoothly through the hair.

 Finish combing the conditioner through the newly detangled hair with a stainless-steel comb.

-Finally, don’t miss to pet your dog.
+Finally, make sure to pet your dog.
 When you’re done, show your dog some love by telling him you’re proud of him and rewarding him with treats.

 How to Get Mats Out of Dog Hair Naturally